Rosemonde Pierre-Louis

 Photo of Rosemonde Pierre-Louis

-Rosemonde Pierre-Louis is Executive Director of the NYU McSilver Institute for Poverty Policy and Research, where she leads a team of scholars, clinicians, researchers, policy experts and other professionals who are committed to creating new knowledge about the root causes of poverty, developing evidence-based interventions to address its consequences, and rapidly translating their findings into action through policy and best practices.
+Rose Pierre-Louis, Esq. is the Executive Director of the NYU McSilver Institute for Poverty Policy and Research.
+She leads a multidisciplinary team of scholars, clinicians, and policy experts dedicated to dismantling the root causes of poverty and translating research into actionable evidence-based interventions.